 If you think a person has difficulty keeping up with daily activities, it is essential to consider their behavior.
 Mood swings, irritability, anger episodes, and isolation from family.
 A consultation or psychotherapy may rule out the mental disorder.
 If the inability to regulate routine responsibility is chronic, it may take time to deal with the actual problem.

 Step seven: Measure problems with physical diseases

 According to the information provided by Mayo Clinic, mental illnesses can often show symptoms of physical pain or any other physiological issues.
-Many people want to know the connection between your mental health and physical fitness.
+Many people want to know the connection between mental health and physical fitness.
 An individual who has a mental disorder may experience unexplained discomfort or pain, such as:

-- Pain in neck or back
+- Pain in the neck or back

 - Nausea or stomach pain